 Norway has the most incentives globally, and has a similar population, land size, and vehicle count as NZ, but higher proportion of renewable electricity.
 Norway charges a 'pollution' tax on fuel vehicles (up to \$40,000, based on emissions and weight) and a discount on electrics (-\$10,000).
 Electrics also don't pay any 25% sales tax, enjoy halved fringe benefit tax, and free use of bus lanes, toll roads, urban street parking, and charging stations.
-As a result,

-Norway has over 200,000 electric vehicles and about 10,000 charging points.
+As a result, Norway has near 300,000 electric vehicles and over 10,000 charging points.

-NZ POLICIES and Growth
+NZ POLICIES AND GROWTH

-Electric car numbers here are low but doubling each year.
-If all 3 million light vehicles went electric this will demand 17% more electricity, which can be met with renewable power stations that have consent to be built.21 In 2016 the government released an electric vehicle 'package' with a stated target (a doubling of electric vehicles every year to 64,000 by 2021, about 2% of all vehicles, reaching about one in eight car sales being electric), a \$1M/year (for 5 years) nationwide education and promotion campaign, offering 2 cash to co-fund projects that aid electric car adoptiosn (fund pool is \$3M, open overy 6 months), trialling electric cars to drive in special vehicle lanes, and efforts to support bulk purchase, public charging infrastructure, and decision-making.
-From April 2017 Inland Revenue has supported electric cars with a higher per-kilometer 'mileage rate', and is considering changes to fringe benefit tax and depreciation.
-From July 2017 the motor vehicle registration fee for electric (and plug in hybrid) cars was reduced to about \$75 per year, the same as the safest (and thus lowest price registration) fuel vehicles.22 See electricvehicles.govt.nz.
+Electric car numbers here are low but doubling per year.
+If all 3.8 million light vehicles went electric this will demand 17% more electricity, which can be met with renewable power stations that have consent to be built.22 In 2016 the government released an electric vehicle 'package' with a stated target (a doubling of electric vehicles every year to 64,000 by 2021, about 2% of all vehicles, reaching about one in eight car sales being electric), a \$1M/year (for 5 years) nationwide education and promotion campaign, offering cash to co-fund projects that aid electric car adoption (\$3M fund pool, open every 6 months), briefly trialled electric cars driving in special vehicle lanes, and efforts to support bulk purchase, public charging infrastructure, and decision-making.
+In July 2017 the motor vehicle registration fee for electric (and plug in hybrid) cars reduced to ~\$75/ year, the same as the safest (and thus lowest price registration) fuel vehicles.23 See electricvehicles.govt.nz.

 The government does not charge road user charges (RUCs) on electric vehicles.
 These save an electric car owner \$620 versus a small diesel car if driving 10,000km a year.
-This exemption began in 2009 for light vehicles, and will continue until light vehicles reach 2% of the fleet.
+This exemption began in 2009 for light vehicles, and is expected to continue until light vehicles reach 2% of the fleet.
 For electric vehicles over 3 tons (buses and trucks), RUC exemptions are expected 2018 through 2025.
+Rising petrol prices and fuel taxes (up to 9-12c/litre within 3 years across New Zealand, plus 10c/litre in Auckland from July 201824) will increase the savings available to electric car drivers.

 NZ is one of few countries in the world where it is very cheap to import used vehicles; this makes used electrics likewise cheap to import.
 Used electrics from Japan and UK are cheaper still, as their governments subsidise their purchase cost.
-A 2015 report on electric car policy was published by Barry Barton at University of Waikato23.
+A 2015 report on electric car policy was published by Barry Barton at University of Waikato25.
 It compared electric vehicle growth in different countries, and determined New Zealand would benefit from a cost-neutral "feebate" scheme, used today in France and Norway.
 This is where the government adds a cost to buying "dirty" cars and uses that money to reduce the cost of electric and fuel-efficient cars.
-The report noted NZ is one of the only countries to have no fuel efficiency standards, which place costs or restrictions on buying high emission cars.
+The report noted NZ is one of the only countries to have no fuel efficiency standards, which makes it expensive or difficult to buy high-emission cars.
+The Government is to consider Productivity Commission's suggestions to bring in the feebate and efficiency standards.26

 Electric vehicle adoption is supported by an industry (DriveElectric.org.nz) and owner association (BetterNZ.org).
-Some large NZ firms have said they will make a third of their cars electric by 201924.
+Some large NZ firms have said they will make a third of their cars electric by 201927.
+Councils have few electric cars however EECA has released a local government guide for councils28.
+Auckland's mayor has pledged the streets for a part of the city will be 'fossil fuel free' by 203029